NoBatteriesInBackyards/NoBatteriesInBackyards.github.io/docs/faq.md

 ### Who will decide whether the proposed BESS project will be approved?

 Jupiter Power's proposed BESS project is being considered for approval by Washington County's Land Use and Transporation Planning department as a Type III procedure.
 A public hearing has been scheduled for October 30, 2025, after which a decision will be made by an independent hearings officer.
-The hearings officer's decision is appealable to the Oregon Land Use Board.
+The hearings officer's decision is appealable to the Oregon Land Use Board of Appeals.

 ### What can I do if I want to oppose construction of the proposed BESS?